yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm/llm_rag.md

 ## Vector DB

+Vector DB is used to store vector data that are searched/indexed by vector similarity search.

 Chroma DB is an open-source vector storage system (vector database) designed for the storing and retrieving vector embeddings.
 By default, Chroma uses the Sentence Transformers (a Python framework for state-of-the-art sentence, text and image embeddings) `all-MiniLM-L6-v2` model to create embeddings.